syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-document-in-Blazor.md

 Click the Export to PDF button and you will get the PDF document with the following output.

 ![Blazor Client-side PDF output](Create-PDF-Blazor/Blazor_PDF_output.png)

+N> You can also explore our [Blazor PDF library demo](https://blazor.syncfusion.com/demos/pdf/hello-world) that shows how to create and modify PDF files from C# with just five lines of code.